 Finding A Good Scrap Yard & The Best Prices for Catalytic Converters

-Most scrap yards that are buying catalytic converter will be able to provide you with this information when you are asking for a price quote.
+Most scrap yards buying catalytic converters will be able to provide you with this information when you ask for a price quote.
 If they don’t ask or suggest some of these tips, it may be a good idea for you to look around elsewhere.
-Also, it is a good idea to shop around for a few price quotes, they all should be within the same range of prices.
-If there is a big difference either above or below the average prices, that should throw up a red flag.
+Also, it is a good idea to shop around for a few price quotes; they all should be within the same range of prices.
+If there is a big difference, either above or below the average prices, that should throw up a red flag.

 If Prices Are Much Higher For Your Catalytic Converter

-If the price is a lot higher, that is good, but consider this.
-The yard may have the wrong serial number or price quote they are giving to you and when you arrive at their yard you could be disappointed.
-Or some yards may give you a much higher price at their yard to just get you in the door and pull the price down when they are going to buy it, in which you may say “Well, I’m already here.
+If the price is much higher, that is good, but consider this.
+The yard may have the wrong serial number or price quote they are giving you; when you arrive at their yard, you could be disappointed.
+Or some yards may give you a much higher price at their yard to just get you in the door and pull the price down when they buy it, in which you may say, “Well, I’m already here.
 Minds well sell it.”

 If Prices Are Much Lower For Your Catalytic Converter

-If you get quoted a price much lower than the other yards you’ve spoken to, that could be a warning that the scrap yard may not really know what they are talking about.
-They may not have the knowledge to classify the catalytic converter correctly and therefore may not be the place you want to visit.
+If you get quoted a price much lower than the other yards you’ve spoken to, it could be a warning that the scrap yard may not know what they are talking about.
+They may not have the knowledge to classify the catalytic converter correctly and, therefore, may not be the place you want to visit.